MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 This policy does not affect other types of mixed content other than audio, video, and images.

-This policy will no longer take effect starting in Microsoft Edge 84.

   #### Supported features:
   - Can be mandatory: Yes